Mappings to all 10 ASI risks: ASI01–ASI10.

 - MVO-1 Inventory.
 AI-BOM’s

-toolssection must capture inter-agent connectors and the agents on the other end (treat them as external systems). - MVO-3, type B (Tool-Call Ledger).
+toolssection must capture inter-agent connectors and the agents on the other end (treat them as external systems).
+The agent-dependency graph specified in Playbook 08 lives here. - MVO-3, type B (Tool-Call Ledger).
 Captures messages exchanged across agents, with parameters and results.
+Each cross-agent message carries a trace ID per Playbook 08.

 - Mental Model clause 4 (“if it can change, manage it as software”): inter-agent protocols are infrastructure, so deployment requires review.